Zabatak/tatelecom/readme.txt

 version: 0.1
 requires: 2.2
 tested up to: 2.0
-author: Abbas Ade;
+author: Abbas Adel
 author website: http://www.ta-telecom.com

 == Description ==
 Send and Receive Text Messages Using tatelecom.

 == Installation ==
-1. Copy the entire /ta-telecom/ directory into your /plugins/ directory.
+1. Copy the entire /TA-Telecom/ directory into your /plugins/ directory.
 2. Activate the plugin.
 3. Click on the [settings] link to add your TA-Telecom information